openedx-unsupported/configuration/playbooks/roles/simple_theme/README.rst

 ############

 This role allows you to deploy a basic theme on deploy time.
-The theme can be customized via ansible variables.
-You can also change the contents of some pages.
+The theme can be customized via ansible variables in the following ways:
+- to redefine SASS variables (like colors)
+- to include some static files provided in a local directory (e.g. logo)
+- to download some static files from URLs (e.g. logo, favicon)
+- in addition the theme can be based on an existing theme from a repository

 This role will be included by edxapp.
 The main use case involves deploying a theme as part of deploying an instance.
+The new theme will be enabled when the instance starts.

 Configuration
 *************